mvaganov/CmdLineAsteroids/notes.md

 Testing with key presses every time is a bit tedious.

 I want to be able to test my app more automatically, without having to press keys to do it.
-For that, I will impliment a task scheduler, which we can use for many other purposes later as well.
+For that, I will implement a task scheduler, which we can use for many other purposes later as well.

 ---